Dawsson/Zestarr/README.md

 - 🥅 2022 Goals:
   - Learn Another spoken language
   - Become a Fullstack Developer,
-  - Make a working version of my custom Documentation that is free to use with minimal ads (To host the server)

 - 🧠 Known Languages:
   - Java